 11. Use food.
 Food is our most valuable resource – use it!
 Food is what is called a “primary reinforcer.”
 We are all “food motivated,” I am, you are and so is your dog – if we don’t eat, we die.
-When training, you need your dog to want your treats so don’t free feed (leaving a bowl of food out).
-Why would your dog need your stinkin’ treat if he can just go back in and get food from his bowl any time?
+We know that dogs actually prefer to “work” for their food so let your dog have some fun (and burn off a little mental energy while you’re at it) by feeding your dog creatively.

-12. Master four simple cues: sit, down, stay and wait.
+12. Master these simple cues: sit, down and wait.
 These stationary cues control your dog’s body in space.
 If your dog really knows just these four cues you will have a well-trained, manageable dog.
 It may be a little boring (!) so I would certainly encourage you to do more, but these four simple cues can take you pretty far.

 13. Can my dog sleep in my bed/sit on my couch?
 The majority of dogs have no problem sharing our space.
 This one is up to you.
 If you don’t want your dog on your furniture you are in no way denying them (just make sure they have a nice cushy bed of their own, maybe two).
 If you do want them on the furniture, I recommend you teach them “off” and “on” cues so that if you happen to have people over (or just vacuumed) and don’t particularly want them on the couch you can get them off and it’s no big deal.
 Just make sure they have a nice alternative spot nearby.
 If you have a dog who is snarky (growls, snaps) at anyone when they get on the bed/couch, or when you try to get them off, that dog may be resource guarding the space and should not be allowed on until that behavior is addressed and changed.